AbhinavPraveen/UoP-HPC-Docs/source/user-guide/introduction.rst

 Getting help
 ---------------

-If you need any assistance in using foseres, please send a support requests to HPC Support at `hpcsupport@plymouth.ac.uk <mailto:hpcsupport@plymouth.ac.uk>`_, and our team will try to help you as soon as possible.
+If you need any assistance in using the Lovelace cluster, please send a support requests to HPC Support at `hpcsupport@plymouth.ac.uk <mailto:hpcsupport@plymouth.ac.uk>`_, and our team will try to help you as soon as possible.
 In your Email, please share as much detail as possible about your query.

 .. note::
    Drop-in HPC Support sessions are periodically held.
 See :doc:`/user-guide/dropin` for details.